Sharing is caring!

 • dark brown sugar – this recipe uses dark brown sugar, but you can use light brown sugar to make it as well.
 In the United States, there is very little difference between dark brown sugar and light brown sugar.
 There are a variety of darker sugars available, such as muscovado sugar and demerara sugar.
 You can swap any of these sugars, but the flavor profile may vary depending on the sugar you use.

-• filtered water – filtered water works best for simple syrups because of its clean taste.
+• filtered water – filtered water works best for simple syrups because of its clean and pure taste.
+This syrup does not cook at a rolling boil, so use the best-tasting water you can since it won’t be purified from boiling.

 Step 1 of making brown sugar simple syrup: dark brown sugar is being poured into a pot to make a simple syrup.

-Step 1: Add 1 cup of water to a heavy-bottomed 1.5 saucepan.
+Step 1: Add brown sugar to the saucepan.

 Step 2 of making brown sugar simple syrup: water is added to the dark brown sugar in a small saucepan.